5/7/2025

 Executive Chairman and CEO

 Yeah, I mean, I think it's a good question.
-It's top of mind for sure in our conversations with Craig and the Biddy team.
-We are actively looking at the underwriting and where we think tariffs will impact businesses the most, just to give you transportation, retail, some of those sectors and what can be done about it.
-The good news is Biddy, their revenue-based finance product is short duration and it gives the ability to course correct.
-I think when you go out on term right now, you provide, there's a lot more risk, there's duration risk, especially with some of the uncertainty, but I think Biddy's well positioned right now to continue to grow and weather some of the choppiness from tariffs.
+You know, it's top of mind for sure in our, you know, conversations with Craig and the BIDI team.
+We are, you know, actively looking at the underwriting and where we think tariffs will impact, you know, businesses the most, you know, just to give you transportation, retail, some of those sectors and what can be done about it.
+The good news is, you know, BIDI, Uh, their revenue based finance product is short duration.
+And it gives the ability to course correct.
+I think.
+When you go out on term right now, you provide, there's a lot more risk.
+There's duration risk, especially with some of the uncertainty.
+But I think it is well positioned right now to continue to grow and whether some of the shopping is from terrorists.

 speaker